rachwo/Flow-pipeline/README.md

 * `downsample` an integer indicating the number of cells to downsample on (performed per sample).
 Recommended for large datasets.

-#### Examples
+#### Example of output

 In this example, day 2 is plotted alongside data from day 1.
 The day 2 data contains T-cell and myeloid populations, whereas the day 1 data only contains T-cell populations.
 Here's what the UMAP looks like when parsed by Sample:

 ![Sample UMAP](https://github.com/rachwo/Flow-pipeline/blob/main/Example-of-output/UMAP-plots/Sample_UMAP.png)

-And now looking at the same plots coloured according to CD marker expression:
+There appear to be two main populations: one in which day 1 and day 2 data overlap, and another population unique to day 2.
+This latter population is likely the myeloid population, and the former is likely T-cells.
+This can be confirmed when looking at the same plots coloured according to CD marker expression.

 ![CD7 UMAP](https://github.com/rachwo/Flow-pipeline/blob/main/Example-of-output/UMAP-plots/CD7_UMAP.png)
 ![CD5 UMAP](https://github.com/rachwo/Flow-pipeline/blob/main/Example-of-output/UMAP-plots/CD5_UMAP.png)